Loreherz/Loreherz/README.md

 - 👋 Hi, I’m @Loreherz
 - 👀 I’m interested in statistic
-- 🌱 I’m currently learning machine learning en R and python
+- 🌱 I’m currently learning machine learning in R and python
 - 💞️ I’m looking to collaborate on health sector in medical images